-fictitious name partnership file a certificate giving the full names and addresses of all members of the partnership together with proof of publication in the county clerk's office of its principal place of business.59 Any fictitious name partnership failing to make such filing and publication cannot maintain any lawsuit concerning an account or contract entered into in the name of the partnership until such filing and publication is completed.
-If a fictitious name partnership holds title to real property outside the county where its principal place of business is located, and no certificate has been filed in the county where the property is located, the title examiner will need to get a copy of such certificate from the county clerk where the business is located.
-Alternatively, the title examiner could obtain a copy of the then-current articles of partnership from the partnership itself, identifying the names of the general partners.
+Any Fictitious Name Partnership failing to make such a filing and publication cannot maintain any lawsuit concerning an account or contract entered into in the name of the partnership until such filing and publication is completed.

+If this type of partnership holds title to real property outside the county where its principal place of business is located, and no certificate has been filed in the county where the property is located, the title examiner will need to get a copy of such a certificate from the county clerk where the business is located or get a copy of the then current articles of partnership from the partnership itself, identifying the names of the general partners.

-Standard 10.2 is useful in advising the client where to find the identity of the partners of a fictitious name partnership when such identity is important to the marketability of title.
+This Standard is useful in advising your client where to find the identity of the partners of a Fictitious Name Partnership when such identity is important to the marketability of title.